-Macro-prudential instrument:
+Macroprudential instrument:

-COUNTERCYCLICAL CAPITAL BUFFER: 4th quarter of 2015
+COUNTERCYCLICAL CAPITAL BUFFER: 1st quarter of 2016

-Pursuant to a resolution adopted by the Governing Board of the Bank of Slovenia at its 546th meeting of 8 December 2015, the Bank of Slovenia is introducing the macro-prudential measure of a countercyclical capital buffer (hereinafter: the buffer).
+Pursuant to a resolution adopted by the Governing Board of the Bank of Slovenia at its 546th meeting of 8 December 2015, the Bank of Slovenia introduced the macroprudential measure of a countercyclical capital buffer (hereinafter: the buffer).
 The measure is effective as of 1 January 2016.

 The Bank of Slovenia has set out the buffer in accordance with Article 210 of the ZBan-2.
 The ZBan-2 stipulates that the buffer may be imposed on banks as of 1 January 2016.
-The current buffer rate is to be applied as of 1 January 2016.
+The current buffer rate has been applied as of 1 January 2016.
 When the defined buffer rate is higher than 0%, or when an established rate is being raised, the new buffer rate begins to be applied 12 months after the announcement (except in extraordinary cases).

-The buffer rate currently stands at 0% of the total risk exposure amount.
-In the definition of the buffer rate and the length of the transition period, the Bank of Slovenia took account of the methodology of the BCBS $(2010)^1$ and the ESRB (2014), and an assessment of the state of the credit cycle in Slovenia.
+The buffer rate has been kept at 0% of the total risk exposure amount.
+In the definition of the buffer rate and the length of the transition period, the Bank of Slovenia took account of the methodology of the BCBS (2010) and the ESRB (2014), and an assessment of the state of the credit cycle in Slovenia.